 British Brandy Snaps

-How to Make Brandy Snaps – Step by Step
+Making Brandy Snaps – Step by Step

-They are removed and allowed to cool for no more than a minute so they can be handled.
-Any sooner and they will fall apart, any longer and they will be too crispy to roll.
+- They are removed and allowed to cool for no more than a minute so they can be handled.
+Any sooner and they will fall apart; any longer and they will be too crispy to roll.
 I use a fish spatula to lift them off the parchment paper.

 If you’ve made these Brandy Snaps, leave a comment below.
 I love to hear from my readers!